unpoller/unpoller.github.io/documentation/docs/install/installmethod.md

 ## Chosing an Install Method

-There are two main methods to install the Unpollor 'suite' (Unpoller and accociated programs)
+There are three main methods to install the Unpollor 'suite' (Unpoller and accociated programs)

 ### Docker Image
 This is the recommended way to install and the best option for new users.